DECISION TIME! ASSESSING OUR OPTIONS IN TUESDAY’S ELECTION/BDN COLLECTIVE

 Naipaul and The Rebels Without Conscience* — Winthrop R. Holder

 Reading Time 4 mins“life hadn’t caught up with art, but play had to ceased to be play.”
 V.S.
 Naipaul.
 By Winthrop R. Holder LIFE may have caught up with art when armed rebels seized hostages while looters rampaged the city, sowing fields of fire in their wake.
-Expressed love for country was the avowed reason behind the action, steeped in the conviction that even Allah – who knows all – and the oppressed populace, was bound to support the overthrowing of the government.
-Everywhere the events were being described as an attempted coup, but those familiar with their literature would… Read More »Naipaul and The Rebels Without Conscience* — Winthrop R. Holder
+Expressed love for country was the avowed reason behind the action, steeped in the conviction that even Allah – who knows all – and the oppressed populace were bound to support the overthrowing of the government.
+Everywhere, the events were being described as an attempted coup, but those familiar with their literature would have… Read More »Naipaul and The Rebels Without Conscience* — Winthrop R. Holder

 GROWING UP IN THE USA WITH CALYPSO!/Jeff McNish